streamwall/streamwall/README.md

 # Streamwall

 > [!NOTE]
 > Streamwall was built and used extensively during protest movements beginning in 2020.
-It is often used to share and record sociopolitical events as they happen from multiple perspectives.
+It is often used to share and record sociopolitical events as they happen from multiple perspectives
 >
 > Please use it responsibly, credit and communicate with your sources, and act in accordance with the laws of your jurisdiction

 Streamwall is a web browser that displays a grid of video streams with audio control and source attribution for livestreaming and archival purposes.
 Streamwall works with [OBS](https://obsproject.com/), [XSplit](https://www.xsplit.com/), and other streaming software that can display custom browsers and application windows

 Streamwall is primarily designed for use in livestreaming situations that involve multiple video sources across video-based social media hosts across the internet.
-Streamwall can be used to create a grid of video streams, each with its own audio control, and can be used to display a variety of video sources, including plugins for:
+Streamwall can be used to create a grid of video streams, each with its own audio control, and can be used to display a variety of video sources.
+Streamwall includes plugins for the following platforms, and supports many more:

 - Twitch
 - YouTube